 SB 481 (Wright – 2011) Sought to prohibit double dipping in the context of spousal support awards.

 While Ms. Insalaco’s practice focuses on complex, high-asset cases, she is dedicated to giving back to her community.
 She has received 14 Outstanding Volunteer of the Year awards from BASF and in both 2004 and 2016 received BASF’s James P. Preovolos Award, given annually to one family law attorney for outstanding pro bono services in family law.
 In 2008 Ms. Insalaco received an Angel Award from California Lawyer Magazine, given annually to just a few attorneys throughout California in recognition to their commitment to pro bono work.
 To read an article on Ms. Insalaco’s pro bono service, please click September 2007 BASF Journal story.

 Ms. Insalaco has received the top “AV” peer rating by Martindale-Hubbell.
 This rating identifies Ms. Insalaco as a lawyer with very high to preeminent legal ability and is a reflection of her expertise, experience, integrity and overall professional excellence.

-Ms. Insalaco is the mother of two children, ages 14 and 17.
+Ms. Insalaco is also the proud mother of two children.